-in a definite situation, a "mood" or "attunement" (Stimmung).
-It may be in great despair or joy, in Angst or "in a spell of boredom, when we are equally distant from despair and joy, but when the stubborn ordinariness of beings lavs open a wasteland in which it makes no difference to us whether beings are or are not-and then, in a distinctive form, the question resonates once again: Why are there beings at all instead of nothing?"19 The asking of this question obviously is not a logical result of the mood, i.e., there is no causal relationship between these diverse moods and the question.
+in a spell of boredom, when we are equally distant from despair and joy, but when the stubborn ordinariness of beings lays open a wasteland in which it makes no difference to us whether beings are or are not-and then, in a distinctive form, the question resonates once again: Why are there beings at all instead of nothing?18

+The asking of this question obviously is not a logical result of the mood, i.e., there is no causal relationship between these diverse moods and the question.
 Yet these moods provide a peculiar situation in which we encounter our own self squarely with beings as a whole or Nothing.
-We are stunned by something uncanny: everything previously familiar suddenly turns unfamiliar.
-In great joy, everything seems to belong to us and we are immersed in the blessings of the whole world; or in depression, where everything turns against us, the world becomes hostile; or in despair, where everything in the world loses its meaning and relevance.
-Heidegger analyzes Angst in great detail in Being and Time as an extreme form of mood and it is the focus of discussion in the Antrittsvorlesung.
-But a phenomenology of joy seems absent in all his works.20 Nevertheless, boredom is the main theme of the 1929/30 lecture course.
+We are stunned by something uncanny: everything previously familiar suddenly turns into something unfamiliar.
+In great joy, everything seems to belong to us and we are immersed in the blessings of the whole world; in depression, when everything turns against us, the world become hostile; in despair, everything in the world loses its meaning and relevance.
+Heidegger analyses Angst in great detail in Being and Time as an extreme form of mood; it is also the focus of discussion in the Antrittsvorlesung.
+But a phenomenology of joy seems absent in all his works.19 Nevertheless, boredom is the main theme of the 1929/30 lecture course.
 Apparently no other philosopher has given such attention to this phenomenon in the history of philosophy.

-Before this detailed phenomenological analysis of boredom in Fundamental Concepts of Metaphysics, Heidegger first discusses boredom in connection to everydayness in The Concept of Time (1924), as a mode of inauthentic existence, in which only the present dictates our lives.
+Before this detailed phenomenological analysis of boredom in Fundamental Concepts of Metaphysics, Heidegger first discussed boredom in connection to everydayness in The concept of Time (1924), as a mode of inauthentic existence, in which only the present dictates our lives.
 We live by the clock.
+Heidegger elaborates:

-Heidegger elaborates: "Dasein as concernful present resides alongside whatever it is concerned with.
+Dasein as concernful present resides alongside whatever it is concerned with.
 It grows weary in the 'what', weary to fill up the day.
-Time suddenly becomes long for Dasein as being-present, for this Dasein that never has time.
-Time becomes empty because Dasein, in asking about the 'how much', has in advance made time long, whereas its constantly coming back in running ahead towards the past never becomes boring.
-Dasein would like constantly to encounter new things in its own present."21 Though boredom is not fully thematized here, the connection between boredom and time is significant for later analysis.
-In "What is Metaphysics," boredom or profound boredom has already been discussed in a positive manner to indicate the revealing phenomenon of nothing.
-Heidegger says: "Even and precisely when we are not actually busy with things or ourselves, this 'as a whole' comes over us-for example in authentic boredom.
-Such boredom is still distant when it is only this book or that play, that business or this idleness, which drags on and on.
-It irrupts when 'one is bored.'
-Profound boredom, drifting here and there in the abysses or our existence like a muffling fog, removes all things and human beings and oneself along with them into a remarkable indifference.
-This boredom manifests beings as a whole."22
+Time suddenly becomes long for Dasein as being present, for this Dasein that never has time.
+Time becomes empty because Dasein, in asking about the "how much," has in advance made time long, whereas its constantly coming back in running ahead towards the past never becomes boring.
+Dasein would like constantly to encounter new things in its own present.20

-19 Martin Heidegger, Introduction to Metaphysics, New Haven & London: Yale University Press, 2000, p.
-2.

-20 In "What is Metaphysics," Heidegger writes briefly about joy and even love in this connection.
-"Another possibility of such manifestation is concealed in our joy in the presence of the Dasein-and not simply of the person-of a human being whom we love."
-Pathmarks, p.
-87. Unfortunately there is no phenomenology of joy or love developed in Heidegger's thought.
+19 In What is Metaphysics, Heidegger writes briefly about joy and even love in this connection.
+"Another possibility of such manifestation is concealed in our joy in the presence of the Dasein -and not simply of the person-of a human being whom we love."
+Pathmarks, 87.
+Unfortunately, there is no phenomenology of joy or love developed in Heidegger's thought.